 Resources for Archivists

 One of the goals of the ART Advocacy Committee is to provide resources to archivists so they can better advocate for the profession, their repositories, and themselves.
-The creation and maintenance of these pages will be part of the work of the ART Advocacy Committee.
+The creation and maintenance of these pages will is part of the work of the ART Advocacy Committee.

 SOLO is the revamped quarterly newsletter and blog of the Lone Arrangers Section of the Society of American Archivists, whose mission is to to provide education, stimulate communication, and encourage support between archivists working in “lone arranger” settings.
 The term “lone arranger” includes those working alone or in very small staff situations.
 The newsletter aims to generate ongoing dialogue among archivists working in small settings, offering practical applications and varied perspectives from lone arrangers across multiple archival and geographical areas.

-The American Association for State and Local History advocacy page provides resources on Federal-State partnerships for museums and archives, as well as a link to the The Nonprofit Lobbying Guide: Advocating Your Cause and Getting Results by Robert Smucker.
+The American Association for State and Local History (AASLH) advocacy page provides resources on Federal-State partnerships for museums and archives, as well as a link to the The Nonprofit Lobbying Guide: Advocating Your Cause and Getting Results by Robert Smucker.
 The AASLH also provides a checklist for effective advocacy, hints for effective advocacy, and suggestions for setting up an advocacy network.

 AMERICAN INSTITUTE FOR CONSERVATION OUTREACH & ADVOCACY